greim/hoxy/rules/readme.markdown

 The whole conditional section takes the form: `if <condition> [and|or <condition>]*,`

-Note about data types: Internally, hoxy treats `$port` and `$status` as numbers, not strings.
+Note about data types: Internally, hoxy treats `$port` and `$statusCode` as numbers, not strings.
 For string-centric tests, such as `starts-with`, hoxy preemptively coerces the operands to strings.
 For others, such as `eq` and `lt`, hoxy uses JavaScript's `==` and `<` operators respectively, using operands as-is and letting JavaScript decide how to deal with coercion.
 For regex-centric tests, such as `matches`, hoxy will throw an error unless a regexp is provided.

 Hoxy typically checks that a value exists before running a test against it that presumes existence.
 For example if the param "foo" doesn't exist, then `$url-params['foo'] starts-with 'abc'` would evaluate false, rather than throwing an error.